seecr/autotest/README.rst

         assert 9 == area(3, 3)
         assert 6 == area(2, 3)

 Its creates a subtester using get_tester().
-The resuling test object main access point to all functionality of autotest.
+The resulting test object main access point to all functionality of autotest.
 In this case, it is used as a decorator to mark and execute a test function.

-2) Basis API
+2) Basic API
 ============

 The module level API is used once per module to get a tester object.
 After that the resulting test object is the main API.